nvzqz/RandomKit/README.md

 as `Xoroshiro.default` as a source of randomness.

 For multi-threaded programs, the thread-local instances should be used.
-This allows for different threads to use their own seperate random generators without a shared mutable state.
+This allows for different threads to use their own separate random generators without a shared mutable state.

 In the following example, `randomGenerator` is unique to each thread.